ustajan/grasshopper/README.md

 mkdir RunGrasshopper && cd RunGrasshopper cmake .. && make -jN
 ```
 where N is the number of your cores.
-This will generate a binary, `grasshopper`, which you can then run something like the following:
+This will locally generate a binary, `grasshopper`, which you can then run something like the following:

-`> ./grasshopper ../exec/Examples/beta/beta_lite.gdml test.root`
+`./grasshopper ../exec/Examples/beta/beta_lite.gdml test.root`

 Note: cmake build doesn't include visualization.
 See Issues.

 To run
 ==
-`> grasshopper input.gdml output.root`
+`grasshopper input.gdml output.root`

 Tutorial